frePPLe/frepple/doc/user-guide/model-reference/distribution-orders.rst

 ================ ================= =================================================================================================================================
 Field            Type              Description
 ================ ================= =================================================================================================================================
-status           non-empty string  | This field should have one of the following keywords :
+reference        string            | Unique identifier for the distribution order.
+                                   | This field will be empty for newly proposed distribution orders, but for approved or confirmed distribution orders that
+                                     already exist in the ERP system this field should be populated with the identifier the ERP generated. item             item              The item being transfered. origin           location          The model location where the item is transfered from. destination      location          The model location where the item will be received. quantity         number            The quantity delivered. shipping date    dateTime          The date when the distribution order is leaving the origin location. receipt date     dateTime          The date of the distribution order delivery. start date       dateTime          Deprecated alias for the shipping date. end date         datetime          Deprecated alias for the receipt date. status           non-empty string  | This field should have one of the following keywords :
                                    | proposed : The distribution order is proposed by frePPLe to meet the plan (optimization output).
                                    | approved : The distribution order is present in the ERP system but can still be rescheduled by frePPLe (optimization input).
                                    | confirmed : The distribution order is confirmed, it has been populated in your ERP system (optimization input).
                                    | closed : The distribution order has been delivered and the stock quantity increased.
-item             item              The item being transfered. origin           location          The model location where the item is transfered from. destination      location          The model location where the item will be received. quantity         number            The quantity delivered. shipping date    DateTime          The date when the distribution order is leaving the origin location. receipt date     DateTime          The date of the distribution order delivery. start date       DateTime          Deprecated alias for the shipping date. end date         Datetime          Deprecated alias for the receipt date. demands          demand            | The demand(s) (and quantity) pegged to the distribution order.
-This is a generated field. inventory status Number            | The inventory status is a calculated field that highlights the urgency of the purchase order.
+demands          demand            | The demand(s) (and quantity) pegged to the distribution order.
+This is a generated field. inventory status number            | The inventory status is a calculated field that highlights the urgency of the purchase order.
                                    | The cells have a background color that can be green, orange or red.
 Sorting
                                    | the distribution orders using the Inventory Status column (red ones first) allows the planner to
                                    | immediately focus on the distribution orders that should be treated first.